 The procedure in this Code affords a simple, readily understood method of calculation that will produce pay weights that are consistent throughout the industry and that may be easily verified by the owner.
 While this procedure does not produce actual weights, it can be used by purchasers and suppliers to define a widely accepted basis for bidding and contracting for structural steel.
-However, any other system can be used as the basis for a contractual agreement.
+However, any other system, rather than the current system based on gross weight as described in Sections 9.2.1 through 9.2.5, can be used as the basis for a contractual agreement.
+These systems could include net weight, as calculated on the shop drawings, or actual weight, as determined from shipping weight masters, or others, for those products delivered to the site.
 When other systems are used, both the supplier and the purchaser should clearly understand how the alternative procedure is handled.

 - 9.2.1.
-The unit weight of steel shall be taken as 490 lb/ft (7 850 kg/m).
+The unit weight of steel shall be taken as 490 lb/ft3 (7 800 kg/m3).
 The unit weight of other materials shall be in accordance with the manufacturer's published data for the specific product. - 9.2.2.
-The weights of standard structural shapes, plates and bars shall be calculated on the basis of fabrication documents that show the actual quantities and dimensions of material to be fabricated, as follows: - (a) The weights of all standard structural shapes shall be calculated using the nominal weight per ft (mass per m) and the detailed overall length. - (b) The weights of plates and bars shall be calculated using the detailed overall rectangular dimensions. - (c) When parts can be economically cut in multiples from material of larger dimensions, the weight shall be calculated on the basis of the theoretical rectangular dimensions of the material from which the parts are cut. - (d) When parts are cut from standard structural shapes, leaving a nonstandard section that is not useable on the same contract, the weight shall be calculated using the nominal weight per ft (mass per m) and the overall length of the standard structural shapes from which the parts are cut. - (e) Deductions shall not be made for material that is removed for cuts, copes, clips, blocks, drilling, punching, boring, slot milling, planing or weld joint preparation. - 9.2.3.
+The weights of standard structural shapes, plates, and bars shall be calculated on the basis of fabrication documents that show the actual quantities and dimensions of material to be fabricated, as follows: - (a) The weights of all standard structural shapes shall be calculated using the nominal weight per ft (mass per m) and the detailed overall length. - (b) The weights of plates and bars shall be calculated using the detailed overall rectangular dimensions. - (c) When parts can be economically cut in multiples from material of larger dimensions, the weight shall be calculated on the basis of the theoretical rectangular dimensions of the material from which the parts are cut. - (d) When parts are cut from standard structural shapes, leaving a nonstandard section that is not useable on the same contract, the weight shall be calculated using the nominal weight per ft (mass per m) and the overall length of the standard structural shapes from which the parts are cut. - (e) Deductions shall not be made for material that is removed for cuts, copes, clips, blocks, drilling, punching, boring, slot milling, planing, or weld joint preparation. - 9.2.3.
 The items for which weights are shown in tables in the AISC Steel Construction Manual shall be calculated on the basis of the tabulated weights shown therein. - 9.2.4.
 The weights of items that are not shown in tables in the AISC Steel Construction Manual shall be taken from the manufacturer's catalog and the manufacturer's shipping weight shall be used.

 Many items that are weighed for payment purposes are not tabulated with weights in the AISC Steel Construction Manual.
-These include, but are not limited to, anchor rods, clevises, turnbuckles, sleeve nuts, recessed-pin nuts, cotter pins and similar devices.
+These include, but are not limited to, anchor rods, clevises, turnbuckles, sleeve nuts, recessed-pin nuts, cotter pins, and similar devices.